SNARL1/bd-mitigation-report/data/README.md

 #### dusy-2012-swabs.csv

-This CSV file contains the data collected from individual subadults during the experiment in Dusy Basin (2012) in which the frog microbiome was augmented with the probiotic bacterium *Janthinobacterium lividum*.
+This CSV file contains data collected from subadults during the experiment in Dusy Basin in which the frog microbiome was augmented with the probiotic bacterium *Janthinobacterium lividum*.

 Fields

 - `site_id`: 5-digit site identification code.
 - `visit_date`: Date on which the record was collected (YYYY-MM-DD).
-- `group_date`: Date for plotting purposes, slightly revised from `visit_date` to combine adjacent dates.
+- `group_date`: Identical to `visit_date` for this data subset.
 - `capture_stage`: Frog life stage (subadult).
 - `toe_clip1`: Code indicating whether the second toe on the left or right front foot was clipped (L2 = control, R2 = treated).
 - `swab_id`: 8-digit swab identification code.